sambitsargam/ChainLens/README.md

 ### Usage
 1. Open http://localhost:5173
-2. Select a topic (AI, Blockchain, etc.)
+2. Select a topic or create a custom one
-3. Click "Compare with Wikipedia"
+3. Click "Run Comparison & Publish Note"
-4. View results with all 3 model votes
+4. View results with all 3 model consensus votes
 5. Publish to OriginTrail DKG
+6. (Optional) Upgrade to Premium via X402 for unlimited publishing

 ---